asizikov/asizikov.github.io/content/blog/2025-12-22-copilot-customization.md

 ![Custom Agent as Subagent](/images/2025-12-customization/06-agent-as-subagent.png)

-If we check the debug logs of the main agent session we'll see that composed a prompt for the subagent and invoked it successfully:
+If we check the debug logs of the main agent session we'll see that it composed a prompt for the subagent and invoked it successfully:

 ![Subagent Log](/images/2025-12-customization/07-subagent-log.png)